matthewlewis896/redlistManipulatr/README.md

 All functions intended for end users are denoted by a preceeding `RL_`.

 This package also contains several pieces of Red List data, including transcriptions of the [Red List Habitat Classification scheme v3.1](https://www.iucnredlist.org/resources/habitat-classification-scheme) and the [Red List Seasonal Distribution Codes](https://www.iucnredlist.org/resources/mappingstandards).
-See `?habitats` and `?seasons` for more information.
+See `?habitats` and `?seasons` for more information and `View(habitats)` or `View(seasons)` to view the data.

 ## Use